 Purchases made by the Art Museum for the permanent collection are funded entirely by annual income from endowments.
 The Mickey Shook Memorial Fund was initiated at The Community Foundation of Greater Lafayette in the 1980s for the purpose of preserving works in the permanent collection and acquiring works by Indiana artists.

 The Connie F. and Richard E. Grace Endowment Fund began in 1997 with contributions by Dr. and Mrs. Grace.
 It is managed by the Art Museum Foundation and income is restricted for acquisition and/or conservation of works of art for the permanent collection.

 We hope you will enjoy this exhibit and consider a current gift or a planned gift toward endowing the future of the Art Museum’s growing collection.

 Museum Fine Art Sale

 Just in time for holiday shopping, the Art Museum of Greater Lafayette is holding an Art Sale.
 It will run through February 12, 2017.
 The works are original pieces that have been gifted to the museum over the past decade, but were not included in the permanent collection.
-The fine Art Sale will be held in four rounds and includes a painting being sold by "silent"

 “With the holidays coming up, this is a perfect time for us to hold the Art Sale,” said Kendall Smith, Executive Director of the Art Museum.
 “We have set very reasonable prices for each piece.
 If anyone is looking for a unique gift, has been wanting to purchase an original piece of artwork, or would like to add to their collection, they won’t want to miss this opportunity.”